Politics and Power in Public Health

 - Neoliberalism and Social Protection

 - Advocacy for Action

 This subject was previously known as Health Promotion Partnerships, Politics and Power.

-Health promotion demands that individuals not be treated in isolation from the larger social context in which they live, work and play.
+The new public health demands that individuals not be treated in isolation from the larger social context in which they live, work and play.
 This subject seeks to extend your understanding of the ways in which we can promote health through the development of healthy public policy and supportive environments.
 To do this effectively we need to understand the power structures and decision making contexts which shape the health of our society and those that we may need to influence to improve health status.
-In this subject you will explore systems, policies and legislation which impact on health and opportunities to work collaboratively across sectors to reduce health inequities.
-You will also critically assess political ideologies, corporate influences on health, and examine the role of advocacy in public health.
+In this subject you will explore systems, policies and political ideologies which impact on health and opportunities to work collaboratively across sectors to reduce health inequities.
+You will also critically assess corporate influences on health and examine the role of civil society and advocacy in public health.
 This subject involves both a theoretical and practical understanding of the social determinants of health and contemporary political issues.